 |--solution-name||Client-side solution name, as well as folder name.|

 |--environment||The target environment for the solution.
 Either "onprem" or "spo".|

-Below is an example of a command that creates a solution called "hello-world" with a web part "HelloWorld" with "react" framework targeted only to SharePoint Online with tenant-scoped deployment optional enabled:
+Following is an example of a command that creates a solution called "hello-world" with:

 Notice that some of the options have dependencies between each other.
-You cannot for example create extension with on-premises option.
+You cannot, for example, create an extension with an on-premises option.

---skip-install command will scaffold the project and skip installing dependencies.
-This means, to successfully build the project, you will need to install the dependencies later once the project is scaffolded.
+--skip-install command scaffolds the project and skips installing dependencies.
+This means that to successfully build the project, you need to install the dependencies later after the project is scaffolded.

-If you try to build your project without installing the dependencies, then you will get the following error.
-This indicates you need to install the dependencies before building the project:
+If you try to build your project without installing the dependencies, you get the following error.
+This indicates that you need to install the dependencies before building the project:

 Local gulp not found in ~/<project-name> Try running: npm install gulp